Hard Drive Data Recovery

 Pricing

-Logical and firmware recovery for WD Blue (Desktop) drives typically costs $300 to $600.
-Head swap cases requiring a donor drive run $600 to $1,500 depending on head count and donor availability.
-Clean bench platter work, when needed, is $1,200 to $2,000.
+Logical and firmware recovery for WD Blue (Desktop) drives typically costs $600–$900.
+Head swap cases requiring a donor drive run $1,200–$1,500 depending on head count and donor availability.
+Surface damage requiring platter cleaning and head swap is $2,000.

 See our full pricing breakdown for details.
 Our No Data, No Fee guarantee means you pay nothing if we cannot recover your files.